For daily wit & wisdom, sign up for the Almanac newsletter.

 Even then, it’s not strictly accurate to say day and NIGHT are equal, because of twilight.
 If useful daylight ends about an hour after sunset, and you add in the dawn twilight too, then most places don’t have equal day and night until around November 10.
 So we get more actual night than daylight for just three months, from then until mid-February.

 Never mind the day-night equality business.
 A more precise equinox event is that the Sun rises and sets exactly in the east and west—not southeast or northwest or anything else.
 It’s a time of precision and an opportunity to correctly position your sundial.
 You know, that task you keep putting off.

 And this happens no matter where you live on Earth, because we all see the same sky.
 We all see a due east and due west point on our horizon.
 That point marks the intersection of your horizon with the celestial equator—the imaginary line above the true equator of Earth.

 Another equinox phenomenon is that the Sun moves in a laser-straight line across the sky.
 A time exposure shows this nicely.
 By comparison, for the past six months, the Sun’s path has displayed an upward curve, concave to the north, like a giant smile.
 Starting right after the equinox, the Sun’s track across the sky starts to bend like a rainbow, with the concave part aimed downward.

 That Harvest Moon

 The full Moon closest to the September equinox is always known as the Harvest Moon.
-This year, it happens on Monday, September 20—just two days prior to the equinox!
+This year, it happened on Friday, September 10.

 At the Harvest Moon, there are shorter periods between moon rises.
 This phenomenon occurs due to the low angle that the Moon’s orbit around Earth makes with the horizon during this time of year.